facundoolano/olano.dev/_drafts/2023-11-28-code-is-run-more-than-read-hopefully.md

 </p>
 </div>

+The most obvious example is budget: we don't have infinite resources to satisfy the user needs, we need to measure costs and benefits.
+There's marketing, there's deadlines.
+There are stakeholders and investors.
+There's personal interests and politics at play.
+Sometimes we'll have to work on what generates revenue, not what pleases the user.
+More on this later.

 ## Smells

-Software is all about trade-offs, about making choices, prioritizing, <maximizing the benefits to be attained with limited resources.
-We can use the previous model to identify common cases of misprioritizations or lack of perspective (a.k.a. *missing the big picture*).
+We arrived at a little model that expresses the relative importance of factors involved in <software development>, one that can perhaps help us to see the big-picture.
+Now I want to look at some common software development dysfunctions, and check how they relate to the model.

-### Ignoring maintainers
+### Ignoring or underestimating maintainers

 <div class="org-center">
 <p>